 RMR is the number of calories you burn each day at rest.
 That’s right.
 Just staying alive is how you burn about 60 percent of your ‘energy out’ part of the equation.
 Your RMR also depends on your bodyweight, sex, age and more.
 Another fun fact is that your brain demands around 20 percent of your RMR—which has led to scientific inquiry as to whether ‘thinking hard’ burns more calories.

-A key player in why weigh loss stalls for many people is that, in general, a bigger body has higher RMR.
+A key player in why weight loss stalls for many people is that, in general, a bigger body has higher RMR.
 When you lose weight, your RMR slows just because you’re carrying around less mass.
 This goes counter to what most people think about fatter people having a slower metabolic rate.

 On top of that, RMR varies from person to person as much as 15%.
 So you and that person next to you doing dumbbell curls might be burning more (or less) calories while putting in the same effort.